 The two girls immediately became best friends upon meeting.
 “She and Maliyah instantly clicked as if they knew one another for some time.
 They played together for a while before taking a break to sit and look out the window, quietly embracing,” Jones told ABC News.“Through sickness and health there will always be someone by your side whether you know them or not.
 My heart filled with joy and hope, and I knew that I cannot just be the only person to see this.
 This is the perfect example of love.” - Jones wrote.
 Continue reading

-We are Beauty with a Purpose; for every product purchased, one is donated to a woman going through cancer treatment.
+We are Beauty with a Purpose; for every product purchased, we donate to help a woman thrive.

 A big thank you to Good Morning America for helping us kick off our first annual Thrivers Day celebration in Central Park with Florence + The Machine!